 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your DraftKings shares will be listed in your account.
 Congratulations, you’ve just bought shares in DraftKings.

 Should I invest in DraftKings?

-That depends on what your goals are and whether you want something reliable or to take more of a chance.
+That depends on what your financial goals are – whether you want something reliable or whether you are prepared to take on more of a risk.
 DraftKings is a growth stock, which means it prioritises expansion and it’s in an industry with the potential to pop.
 It’s also relatively new on the scene, however, and is reliant on some forces outside of its control to succeed.

 DraftKings is a sports betting company that’s most famous for its daily fantasy sports (DFS) offering.
 Over the last few years it has become extremely popular, particularly after sports gambling was effectively legalised by the US Supreme Court in 2018.